 In November 2011, the we published a comprehensive research paper that showed exactly How to abolish National Insurance.
 You can read the report here

 The paper set out how to do so without pensioners and the self-employed losing out.
 It contains a detailed guide showing that pensioners, the self-employed and other groups will all receive a tax cut under our plans.

 The first recommendation of the paper was “National Insurance should immediately be renamed to accurately describe its genuine function”.

 Welsh Councils are in the process of setting their budgets and many are proposing big hikes in Council Tax of up to 5 per cent.
 Swansea has already approved a 5 per cent increase.
 This is the same Swansea council that recently limited the amount of bin bags households can leave out for already heavily curtailed fortnightly bin collections.
 Continue Reading

 Click the video above to watch our film celebrating ten years of the TaxPayers’ Alliance.

 On a rainy day at Balliol College, one of Oxford University’s oldest and most prestigious colleges, students gathered in its subterranean bar to support our Cut Cider Tax campaign.
-They collected signatures for our petition calling on a cut in the Cider Duty Escalator, which automatically adds duty of 2 per cent above inflation to a pint of cider.
+They collected dozens of signatures for our petition calling on a cut in the Cider Duty Escalator, which automatically adds duty of 2% above inflation to a pint of cider.
 The ghost of former postgraduate student Adam Smith must have nodded approvingly.